 In order to assist schools and districts with the implementation of the Common Core, NYSED has provided curricular modules and units in P-12 ELA and math that can be adopted or adapted for local purposes.
-Full years of curricular materials are currently availableon EngageNY, for grades Kindergarten through 9th grade in Mathematicsand Kindergarten through 8th grade in English Language Arts (ELA).
-NYSED is working with our partners to deliver high quality curricular materials for all remaining gradesin both Mathematics and ELA.
+Full years of curricular materials are currently available on EngageNY for grades Kindergarten through 11th grade in Mathematics and Kindergarten through 11th grade in English Language Arts (ELA).
+NYSED is working with our partners to deliver high quality curricular materials for all remaining grades in both Mathematics and ELA.
 In Mathematics, full years of instruction will be available for all remaining grades this summer.
-In ELA, full years of instruction will be available in 9th and 10th grade this summer and 11th and 12th grade this fall.
+Grade 12 materials will be available in both Mathematics and ELA in late spring 2015.

 Guidance on Integrating Curricular Materials into the Classroom

 The optional curricular materials on EngageNY are designed to be adopted or adapted.
 Educators will find both PDF and Word versions available for their use.
 Some lessons provide detailed instructions or recommendations but it is important to note that the lessons are not scripts and rather they should be viewed as vignettes so that the reader can imagine how the class could look.

 Lessons are adaptable and allow for teacher preference and flexibility so that what is happening in the classroom can both meet students' needs and be in service to the shifts and the standards.
 If you do choose to make significant changes to lessons, the Tristate/EQuIP rubric is available to help you evaluate the quality, rigor, and alignment of your adapted lessons.